Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 ***UI Automation***

-**RegressVisaul Tool**
+**RegressVisual Tool**

-We added a new feature to the tool, which detect any difference in the UI using AI, which will alow Automation engineers to have a sense if there is any change at the UI level.
+As part of this project, we started with UI automation, we design, and implement a new tool called ** RegressVisual**  this tool detect any difference in the UI using AI, which will alow Automation engineers to have a sense if there is any change at the UI level.
 The tool focus on the regression testing, which as a concept mean after any bug fixin, the tester should check is the bug fixed, and see if there is any impact on the application. the process of the tool:

 **Advantages**